project photos – https://drive.google.com/drive/u/0/folders/1_IlWIfIj2Xt3Wf7PEW5LdJnd9znuzAQn

 Sights & Surroundings

-Maasai Mara is a must visit for anyone in the region.
-It has many tours for game drives and overnight stays nearby.
-You will need to book these on your own, but that will be fairly easy and cost effective considering the close proximity to this National Reserve.
+Maasai Mara is a bucket list destination for many people.
+There are numerous choices for safari tours, game drives and overnight stays nearby.
+You will need to book these independently, but this is very easily done and can be quite cost effective, considering the close proximity to the National Park.

-Nairobi is the capital city of Kenya and it is about 3-4 hours away by local transport.
-There you will find everything that you would expect from a metropolitan city, including fine dining, high-end shops, and nightclubs.
-There are also attractions such as Nairobi National Park, the Giraffe Center, the Elephant Sanctuary and Bomas of Kenya.
+Nairobi, the capital city of Kenya and it is about 6 hours driving away or around an hour by plane.
+You will find everything that you would expect from a cosmopolitan city, including nice restaurants, high-end shops, and nightclubs.
+There are also wildlife attractions such as the Nairobi National Park, the Giraffe Centre, Elephant Sanctuary and Bomas of Kenya.

-Narok is the largest town nearby the program location and here you will find a variety of shops, restaurants, clinics, pharmacies, banks/ATM’s and supermarkets.
+The closest and largest town to your project is Narok and here you will find a variety of shops, restaurants, clinics, pharmacies, banks/ATM’s and supermarkets.